 - Search volume.

-- Average cost per click in Google AdWords.
+- The average cost per click in Google AdWords.

 - Competition in Google AdWords.